-Lucille Ball and Bob Hope star in "Brief Encounter with Laughs".
+Lucille Ball and Bob Hope star in Brief Encounter with laughs

 Directed by Melvin Frank and written by Frank with Norman Panama, The Facts of Life is an adult love story that will surprise you.
-Frank & Panama are Bob Hope experts, multiple Oscar nominees and the creators of such classic comedies as The Court Jester and Mr. Blandings Builds His Dream House.
+Frank and Panama are Bob Hope experts, multiple Oscar nominees and the creators of such classic comedies as The Court Jester and Mr. Blandings Builds His Dream House.

 Kitty Weaver and Larry Gilbert are two perfectly nice suburbanites.
 If Kitty's husband (Don DeFore) seems a little preoccupied with work and his gambling habit, and Larry's wife (Ruth Hussey) a little too caught up with the kids - well, that's life.
 They have no thought of straying.
 They certainly have no thought of straying toward each other.

-How Larry and Kitty deal with their feelings, their need to be together and the realities of their lives is played out in a frank, touching and very funny manner.
+How Larry and Kitty deal with their feelings, their need to be together and the realities of their lives are played out in a frank, touching and very funny manner.
 It is wonderful to see two actors who happen to be bona fide comic geniuses working together in such perfect sympathy.
 The humour of character and situation also involves some gut grabbing slapstick, and some quiet moments that will make you smile or sigh a sentimental sigh for two perfectly nice people.